WayneCrawford/bruit-fm/index.md

 | [WP5: Seafloor Soundscape](WP5.md)  | [Page](https://resana.numerique.gouv.fr/public/perimetre/consulter/121579) |

 ## Project Management pages
 The project management pages are where you should put shared files, collaborate on documents/spreadsheets/presentations and send out news/updates to everyone or your work package.

-We are using the French governments "RESANA" platform, the tabs at the top let you:
+We are using the French governments "RESANA" platform, once you are on the site, the tabs at the top let you:
 - ![Actualites](Images/RESANA_Actualites.png): see recently added items (news, documents, actions...)
 - ![Dossiers](Images/RESANA_Dossiers.png): look at, add and edit shared files
 - ![Agenda](Images/RESANA_Agenda.png): look at dates and deadlines in calendar format